sarmad-abualkaz/k8s-scheduled-pod-autoscaler/README.md

 ```
 Based on the above resource, from `spec.scaleUp`/`spec.scaleDown` values under `time` and `value` the controller will check the current time (local timezone) - if it's 8:15 AM, but before 10:00Pm the minReplicas for `hpa/test-hpa` will have to be 20 pods.
 If it's past 10:00PM then it will scale down the minReplicas on `hpa/test-hpa` to 5.

-*Note if the maxReplicas on during scaleUp or scaleDown happens to be below the value the spa-controller is expected to update minReplicas to, both maxReplicas and minReplicas will be updated to the required 'new' value.*
+**Note1: if the maxReplicas on during scaleUp or scaleDown happens to be below the value the spa-controller is expected to update minReplicas to, both maxReplicas and minReplicas will be updated to the required 'new' value.*

+***Note2: the controller accepts the following under `spec.resource.type`: `deployment`, `Deployment` for deployments; and `HPA`, `hpa`, `HorizontalPodAutoscaler` `horizontalPodAutoscaler` for HPAs*

 ## How to install on cluster?